Spiderpig86/blog/drafts/Finally Featured on ProductHunt - Lessons Learned.md

 > Product Hunt surfaces the best new products, every day.
 It's a place for product-loving enthusiasts to share and geek out about the latest mobile apps, websites, hardware projects, and tech creations.

 In short, it's just a place where aspirational founders and developers go to pitch/launch their product/service.
 Pretty much anyone can post a product there, but only the best ones get featured each day in terms of popularity (usually the more upvotes you get, the higher you a ranked.
 However, that is not always the case).
-You can quite a big boost if you know anyone with a significant following on the platform to *hunt* or list your product.
+You can get quite a big boost if you know anyone with a significant following on the platform to *hunt* or list your product.
 Unfortunately, I do not have such luxuries.
-But this does not mean that it is impossible to get something off the ground yourself if you play your cards right.
+But the lack thereof does not mean it is impossible to get something off the ground yourself -- if you play your cards right.

-TODO: now talk about all the projects and attempts

 I first created my account back in July of 2015 hoping to test the platform out to help grow my web browser, [Polarity](https://polaritybrowser.netlify.app/).
 At the time, Polarity started to receive more notable recognition from various websites and platforms as a viable alternative to existing browsers out there.
 I saw ProductHunt as a great means to help sustain that growth well into 2016 and 2017 since the platform was growing rapidly with more and more users, developers, and founders checking it out each day.
 I had already launched on Betalist and created multiple campaigns on Headtalker that provided a decent amount of reach, so I hoped to get some success launching here as well.